Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Discussion

 This concludes the review of the constraints on the $d = 6$ operators in Table~\ref{tab:vSMEFT-operators}.
-However, for completion, we summarise in Figs.~\ref{fig:two-heavy-barchart},~\ref{fig:one-light-one-heavy-barchart} and~\ref{fig:two-light-barchart} the sensitivities of FCC-ee to \textit{all} of the $d = 6$ and $d = 7$ operators considered in this work.
+However, for completion, we summarise in Figs.~\ref{fig:two-heavy-barchart}--\ref{fig:two-light-barchart} the sensitivities of FCC-ee to all $d \leq 7$ operators considered in this work.
 In the Majorana HNL scenario, these are the $\Delta L = 0$ and $\Delta L = \pm 2$ operators in Table~\ref{tab:vSMEFT-operators}.
 Meanwhile, in the Dirac HNL scenario, the $\Delta L = 0$ operators in Tables~\ref{tab:vSMEFT-operators} and~\ref{tab:vSMEFT-operators-2} are relevant.
-For the FCC-ee sensitivities in Figs.~\ref{fig:diag-constraints}--\ref{fig:gauge_DV_constraints} from mono-$\gamma$ plus $\slashed{E}$ and DV searches, we take the smallest value of $|C_i|$ that can be probed, which occurs in the $m_{N_2} \to 0$ limit for the mono-$\gamma$ plus $\slashed{E}$ sensitivities and at the apex of the DV sensitivities.
-These values are then related to the $d = 6$ and $d = 7$ $\nu$SMEFT operator coefficients using the relations in App.~\ref{app:matching}, assuming that the active-sterile mixing is negligible, making it possible to trivially exchange the weak and mass eigenstate indices for the HNLs.
-Next, the $\nu$SMEFT coefficiets are related to the scale of new physics as $C_i^{(6)} = 1/\Lambda^2$ and $C_i^{(7)} = 1/\Lambda^3$ for the $d = 6$ and $d = 7$ operators, respectively.
-In this way, we show in Figs.~\ref{fig:two-heavy-barchart},~\ref{fig:one-light-one-heavy-barchart} and~\ref{fig:two-light-barchart} the \textit{maximum} reach of FCC-ee for each operator, which may occur at different values of the mass $m_{N_2}$.
+For the FCC-ee sensitivities in Figs.~\ref{fig:diag-constraints}--\ref{fig:gauge_DV_constraints}, we take the smallest value of $|C_i|$ that can be probed, which occurs in the $m_{N_2} \to 0$ limit for the mono-$\gamma$ plus $\slashed{E}$ sensitivities and at the tip of the DV sensitivities.
+These values are then related to the $d = 6$ and $d = 7$ $\nu$SMEFT operator WCs using the relations in App.~\ref{app:matching}, assuming that the active-sterile mixing is negligible.
+Then, the $\nu$SMEFT WCs are related to the scale of new physics as $C_i^{(6)} = 1/\Lambda^2$ and $C_i^{(7)} = 1/\Lambda^3$ for the $d = 6$ and $d = 7$ operators, respectively.
+In Figs.~\ref{fig:two-heavy-barchart}--\ref{fig:two-light-barchart}, we therefore show the maximum reach of FCC-ee for each operator, which may occur at different values of $m_{N_2}$.
 For comparison, we also show in Figs.~\ref{fig:two-heavy-barchart},~\ref{fig:one-light-one-heavy-barchart} and~\ref{fig:two-light-barchart} the current constraints from mono-$\gamma$ plus $\slashed{E}$ searches at LEP.